Community Infrastructure Levy Governance Arrangements

 Funding allocation areas

-The Strategic CIL funds that the Panel will allocate are sub-divided into four specific allocation areas.
+The Strategic CIL funds that the Panel will allocate are sub-divided into specific allocation areas.

 Expression of Interest